nice-digital/nice-design-system/packages/design-system/README.md

 <script src="/javascripts/nice.min.js"></script>
 ```

+> Note: you'll probably also need to serve the nice-icons icon font if you're doing this: `app.use(express.static(__dirname + "/node_modules/@nice-digital/icons/dist/"));`.

-OR you can use a copy command (with Grunt or similar) to copy the compiled assets out of the *node_modules* folder to somewhere where you can serve them.
+Alternatively, use a script to copy the precompiled assets out of the *node_modules* folder to somewhere where you can serve them.

+### CDN

+We are planning on publishing the [precompiled](#precompiled) version of the Design System to the NICE CDN.
+Watch this space.